rambodrahmani/eth-programming-for-robotics-ros/course1/README.md

 ```

 ### Creating a catkin Package
-This tutorial will demonstrate how to use the catkin_create_pkg script to create a new catkin package, and what you can do with it after it has been created.
+This tutorial will demonstrate how to use the catkin_create_pkg script to create
+a new catkin package, and what you can do with it after it has been created.

 First change to the source space directory of the catkin workspace you created
 ```
 # You should have created this in the Creating a Workspace Tutorial
 $ cd ~/catkin_ws/src
 ```
-Now use the catkin_create_pkg script to create a new package called 'beginner_tutorials' which depends on std_msgs, roscpp, and rospy:
+Now use the catkin_create_pkg script to create a new package called
+'beginner_tutorials' which depends on std_msgs, roscpp, and rospy:
 ```
-ros@ros:~/catkin_ws/src$ catkin_create_pkg beginner_tutorials std_msgs rospy roscpp
+catkin_ws/src $ catkin_create_pkg beginner_tutorials std_msgs rospy roscpp
 Created file beginner_tutorials/CMakeLists.txt
 Created file beginner_tutorials/package.xml
 Created folder beginner_tutorials/include/beginner_tutorials
 Created folder beginner_tutorials/src
 Successfully created files in /home/ros/catkin_ws/src/beginner_tutorials.
 Please adjust the values in package.xml.
 ```
-This will create a beginner_tutorials folder which contains a package.xml and a CMakeLists.txt, which have been partially filled out with the information you gave catkin_create_pkg.
+This will create a beginner_tutorials folder which contains a package.xml and a
+CMakeLists.txt, which have been partially filled out with the information you
+gave catkin_create_pkg.

-catkin_create_pkg requires that you give it a package_name and optionally a list of dependencies on which that package depends:
+catkin_create_pkg requires that you give it a package_name and optionally a list
+of dependencies on which that package depends:
 ```
 # This is an example, do not try to run this
 # catkin_create_pkg <package_name> [depend1] [depend2] [depend3]
 ```
-catkin_create_pkg also has more advanced functionalities which are described in catkin/commands/catkin_create_pkg.
+catkin_create_pkg also has more advanced functionalities which are described in
+catkin/commands/catkin_create_pkg.

 ### Building a catkin workspace and sourcing the setup file
 Now you need to build the packages in the catkin workspace:
 ```
-ros@ros:~/catkin_ws/src$ cd ~/catkin_ws
+catkin_ws/src $ cd ~/catkin_ws
-ros@ros:~/catkin_ws$ catkin_make
+catkin_ws $ catkin_make
 Base path: /home/ros/catkin_ws
 Source space: /home/ros/catkin_ws/src
 Build space: /home/ros/catkin_ws/build